vNinjaDFW/vNinjaDFW.github.io/_posts/2024-01-22-sshkeygui.md

 image:
 tags:   [oracle, oci]
 ---
+# Create an SSH Key for Oracle Cloud VMware Solution

+Oracle Cloud Infrastructure (OCI) provides a robust and secure cloud computing environment for businesses and developers.
+One essential aspect of securing your Oracle Cloud VMware Solution is managing SSH keys.
+In this blog, we'll guide you through the process of creating an SSH key and associating it with your ESXi Hosts.

+## Why SSH Keys?

+SSH keys play a crucial role in securing communication between your local machine and OCI instances.
+They provide a secure way of connecting to your compute instances without the need for passwords.
+By using SSH keys, you enhance the security of your infrastructure and simplify access management.

 1. **Login to OCI Console:**
    - Open your web browser and go to the [OCI Console](https://cloud.oracle.com/).
    - Log in with your credentials.